Consumers have been ready to shop, buy, design, contract, and even close on a new home online for some time now. Builders just need to catch up.

 1. Let buyers reach out to you in the manner they prefer.
 For decades, our industry was built around the email lead.
 While email leads remain significant, most builders still haven’t responded to the adoption of smartphones.
 Texting is the new phone call, and most U.S. industries are staffed to respond quickly to text messages from buyers—but not builders.

 Voice searches on mobile devices such as “model homes near me” bring intentful buyers to your door in normal times.
 In the pandemic, requests for a virtual tour or a private model home appointment are gold.
 Builders that reduce the friction of connection and respond quickly—and well—to all lead types will win.
+To learn more, check out our webinar on the Top 5 Ways to Engage Virtual Shoppers Online.

 2. Meet home buyers online.
 At BDX, we’ve partnered with a chat provider to launch a chatbot for home builders that pairs with a human online sales counselor and can answer builder-specific questions in multiple languages.
 We tested it on NewHomeSource.com, and now have partnered with builders to launch a private label version of BuilderBot on their websites.